dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 ### IDSR - Report: Suspected, Death

-The _**IDSR - Report: Suspected, Death**_ dataset contains information on suspected cases and deaths on the diseases outlined in [Table 1](#table-1).
+The _**IDSR - Report: Suspected, Death**_ dataset contains information on suspected cases and deaths on the diseases outlined in the section [diseases covered](#diseases-covered).
 Note that it does not contain information on confirmed cases.
 This was done in the event the lab confirmation was a separate process, or that seperate access is to be provided for those entering confirmed case data.
 This dataset therefore links to the IDSR - Aggregate Lab Weekly Report in the event that cases are confirmed using a separate process.
 This form uses the same data elements and structure contained in the IDSR - Aggregate Weekly Report dataset for cases and deaths.
 The custom form design from this dataset was therefore re-used such that a uniform design would be applied between this dataset and the IDSR - Aggregate Weekly Report dataset.

 ![image-20200719115644641](resources/images/Screenx42.png)